microa/hs-mv-extractor/tests/README.md

 ## Reference Data Creation

-Reference datasets were obtained from the provided video files `vid_h264.mp4` and `vid_mpeg4_part2.mp4` as explained below.
+Reference datasets for H.264 and MPEG-4 PART 2 were obtained by running the `extract_mvs` command of a manually verified version of the mvextractor on the provided video files `vid_h264.mp4` and `vid_mpeg4_part2.mp4`

-### reference/h264

-### reference/mpeg4_part2

-### reference/rtsp

-This reference data was obtained by streaming one of the video files with the [LIVE555 Media Server](http://www.live555.com/mediaServer/) and then reading the RTSP stream with the motion vector extractor.
+RTSP reference data was obtained by streaming one of the video files with the [LIVE555 Media Server](http://www.live555.com/mediaServer/) and then reading the RTSP stream with the motion vector extractor.
 To reproduce the reference data, follow the steps below.

-#### Convert input file into H.264 video elementary stream
+### Convert input file into H.264 video elementary stream

 First, convert the `vid_h264.mp4` file into a H.264 video elementary stream file.
 To this end, run
 ```